araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 high = np.array([1.1, 2.6, 0.7, 1.9, 1.3, 2.6, 3.4, 3.8, 3.4, 3.4, 1.9, 2.1])
 ```

-For any new environment where the boundaries would not work, I can repeat the same process.
+Note: I repeat the same process for any new environment where those boundaries would not work.

 ## Need for Speed or: How I Learned to Stop Worrying About Sample Efficiency

-SAC and its derivates (such as TQC) are tuned for sample efficency.
+The SAC algorithm and its derivatives (such as TQC) are optimized for sample efficiency.
-This is perfect when you want to learn directly on a real robot (and have only one robot) but is sub-optimal if you have thousands of robot (in simulation) and care only about training time.
+This is ideal for learning directly on a single real robot, but suboptimal for training thousands of robots in simulation.

-In [part one](https://araffin.github.io/post/sac-massive-sim/), I quickly tuned SAC by hand to have some sign of life.
+In [part one](https://araffin.github.io/post/sac-massive-sim/), I quickly tuned SAC by hand to get it up and running.
-This was fine for obtaining initial results but would be very time consuming if I wanted to reach PPO's performance.
+This was sufficient for obtaining initial results, but it would be very time-consuming to continue tuning manually in order to reach PPO's performance level.
-That's why I turned towards automatic hyperparameter optimization.
+That's why I turned to automatic hyperparameter optimization.

 If you are not familiar with automatic hyperparameter tuning, I wrote two blog posts about it:
 - [Automatic Hyperparameter Tuning - A Visual Guide (Part 1)](https://araffin.github.io/post/hyperparam-tuning/)